dgbowl/yadg/docs/source/features.rst

 Uncertainty sources are annotated using ``.yadg_uncertainty_source``, they include:

-- ``str_conv``, i.e. obtained from :class:`str`-to-:class:`float` conversion; in general, these can be of type ``abs``, if the :class:`string` represents a fixed-point decimal, or of type ``sig``, if the :class:`string` represents a number in scientific notation.
+- ``str_conv``, i.e. obtained from :class:`str`-to-:class:`float` conversion; in general, these can be of type ``abs``, if the :class:`str` represents a fixed-point decimal, or of type ``sig``, if the :class:`str` represents a number in scientific notation.
-- ``scaling``, i.e. obtained from a scaling factor applied to the data; e.g. when the limits of an axis are known along with the number of points along that axis a good estimate would be the data spacing, or when the data is originally stored as :class:`int`` and multiplied by a scaling constant :class:`float`, it is this constant.
+- ``scaling``, i.e. obtained from a scaling factor applied to the data; e.g. when the limits of an axis are known along with the number of points along that axis a good estimate of uncertainty may be the spacing of the datapoints.
+Alternatively, when the data is originally stored as :class:`int` and multiplied by a scaling constant :class:`float`, a good estimate may be this scaling constant.
 - ``datasheet``, i.e. obtained from knowledge about the instrument, e.g. the way it internally does :class:`int`-to-:class:`float` (ADC) conversion, or if a reasonable estimate is widely known.
 - ``explicit``, i.e. when uncertainties are reported within the files directly.

 Uncertainty distributions are annotated using ``.yadg_uncertainty_distribution``, they are:

 - ``normal``, i.e. the uncertainty is normally distributed (such as a standard error around a mean should be)
-- ``rectangular``, i.e. the uncertainty is uniformly shaped (such as in :class:`string`-to-:class:`float` conversion)
+- ``rectangular``, i.e. the uncertainty is uniformly shaped (such as in :class:`str`-to-:class:`float` conversion)

 Timestamping